Best Astrophotography Mounts (2026)

 Like the Star Adventurer, the iOptron SkyGuider Pro is lightweight and portable yet does not include GoTo functionality.
 It also shares the same maximum payload capacity of 11 pounds and can reliably track the apparent motion of the night sky.

-The iOptron SkyGuider Pro was the very first star tracker I ever used for astrophotography, and it was a real eye-opener for me at the time.
+The iOptron SkyGuider Pro was the very first star tracker I ever used for astrophotography, and it was a real eye-opener for me.
 Thanks to their extreme portability, I was blown away by the number of new creative projects available to me.

 This mount can handle a small telescope or a telephoto camera lens without issue.
-After several years of use, the one downside I found with the iOptron SkyGuider Pro was that the RA clutch could become locked so tightly that it was difficult to release it.
+After several years of use, the one downside I found with the iOptron SkyGuider Pro was that the RA clutch could become so tightly locked that it was difficult to release.

-In 2019, iOptron rolled out the iPolar electronic polar alignment accessory to compliment the SkyGuider Pro’s functionality.
-I found it to work quite well, although it adds additional steps to a relatively simple process (of manual polar alignment).
+In 2019, iOptron rolled out the iPolar electronic polar alignment accessory to complement the SkyGuider Pro’s functionality.
+I found it worked quite well, though it adds steps to a relatively simple process (manual polar alignment).

 Sky-Watcher Star Adventurer GTi